dagster-io/dagster/docs/sections/learn/tutorial/inputs.rst

 ~~~~~~~~~~
 In the Python API, pipeline configuration is specified in the second argument to
 :py:func:`execute_pipeline <dagster.execute_pipeline>`, which must be a dict.
 This dict contains
 *all* of the configuration to execute an entire pipeline.
-It may have many sections, but we'll only
+It is divided into sections, but we'll only
 use one of them here: per-solid configuration specified under the key ``solids``:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/inputs.py
     :linenos:
-    :lines: 25,27,29-31
+    :lines: 22-30
     :dedent: 8

 The ``solids`` dict is keyed by solid name, and each solid is configured by a dict that may have